web-platform-tests/wpt/docs/writing-tests/testharness-tutorial.md

 The last step is to submit the test for review.
 WPT doesn't actually need the test we wrote in this tutorial, but if we wanted to submit it for inclusion in the repository, we would create a pull request on GitHub.
-[The guide on git and GitHub](../appendix/github-intro) has all the details on how to do that.
+[The guide on git and GitHub](github-intro) has all the details on how to do that.

 ## More practice